Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Freecam - How can I use freecam to look at myself?**
   - Enter 3rd person, open the console with the ` key, type TFC, then press enter.
 You can move your camera around as needed to view your character.
 Type TFC into console again to exit freecam.

+- **Gambling - I used to be able to easily win gambling and earn free money, but I can't anymore.
+Why?**
+  - Luck no longer affects gambling in UF to prevent abuse of the economy.

 - **Hardcore - Can I disable the hardcore mode?**
   - No. Many mods in Uranium Fever rely on hardcore mode, and the list is designed around it.